wooogler/assets/09_Academic_Writing.md

 # Writing Style Guidelines

-- In academic writing, the use of active voice is recommended.
+- In academic writing, the use of the active voice is recommended.
 This approach enhances clarity and directness in communication.
-Passive voice is generally discouraged as it can obscure the subject of the sentence, making it harder for readers to understand the main point being conveyed.
-Adhering to these guidelines can improve the overall quality and effectiveness of academic writing.
+Passive voice is generally discouraged as it can obscure the subject of the sentence.
+(It's okay to use "we" in a subject, indicating the authors of the paper.)